IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 In Example 2, the display text for the hyperlink is the simple text **image** adjacent to the corresponding measurement details.

-> Note: The current design of Observation only supports a single image reference in the same study context as the Observation (i.e., Observation.derivedFrom) for each inline reference using the `<IMRRef>` tag.
+> Note: In FHIR R4, the design of Observation only supports a single image reference in the same study context as the Observation (i.e., Observation.derivedFrom) for each inline reference using the `<IMRRef>` tag.
 FHIR is working on a new ImagingSelection Resource which supports referencing multiple images as well as image regions in any study.
 It is the intention of IMR that when ImagingSelection becomes available, IMR will be updated to support it as an extension in Observation.component.

-> Note: The current design of a FHIR DiagnosticReport does not define how the different attributes should be presented in what order, except for the presentedForm.
+> Note: In FHIR R4, the design of DiagnosticReport does not define how the different attributes should be presented in what order, except for the presentedForm.
 FHIR is working on integrating DiagnosticReport with Composition, which enables an explicit control of sections.
 It is the intention of IMR that when Composition is integrated with DiagnosticReport, IMR will be updated to support it.

 Informative examples are available at [IMR Observation Examples](StructureDefinition-imr-observation-examples.html) to demonstrate the possible encoding of different kinds of observations.